axelpale/affineplane/docs/API.md

 Number in ]-π, π]

-A direction is just an angle number in radians clockwise from the positive x-axis.
+A direction is just an angle number in radians clockwise from the positive x-axis around z-axis.
 The direction is capped between -Pi (exclusive) and Pi (inclusive).

 When a direction is transited between planes, only the rotation of the coordinate space affects the direction.